Family Values in the Quran

 Even in the strongest relationships, disagreements can arise.
 The Quranic teachings on family provide guidance for resolving conflicts with wisdom and compassion.

-- Patience and Forbearance: Spouses are encouraged to exercise patience and understanding with each other.
 “And live with them in kindness.
 For if you dislike them, perhaps you dislike a thing and Allah makes therein much good.”
 (Quran 4:19).
-This encourages endurance and hope even through difficult times.

-- Seeking Reconciliation: In cases of severe discord, the Quran suggests involving mediators from both families to help resolve issues before they escalate.
 “And if you fear dissension between the two, send an arbitrator from his people and an arbitrator from her people.
 If they both desire reconciliation, Allah will cause it between them.
 Indeed, Allah is ever Knowing and Acquainted.”
 (Quran 4:35).
-This structured approach underscores the importance of preserving the family unit.

 Respect, Obedience, and Kinship Ties